MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-urls.md

 <!-- ====================================================================== -->
 ## Verify the origin ownership

 Microsoft Edge needs to verify the PWA's ownership of the handled URLs to successfully launch the app.
 This is required when the handled URL and the PWA are both on the same origin and when they're not.
-In most cases, the PWA will handle URLs that have the same origin, but this is not required.
+In most cases, the PWA will handle URLs that have the same origin, but this isn't required.

 Origin ownership is established with the `web-app-origin-association` JSON file, which is used by Microsoft Edge to validate the handshake between the PWA and the URL.